Lucinda (Comp) Geller was born on March 7, 1827, the daughter of Jacob and Elizabeth "Betsy" (Sturtz) Comp.

 The United States Census of 1850 shows the couple and their two sons on a farm in Buffalo Mills, Harrison Township, Bedford County.

 During the war, John and their son George joined the Union Army on or about Aug.
 22, 1862.
+Their first stop was at Harrisburg, PA, where they enlisted and John received the rank of sergeant.
 They were placed within the 138th Pennsylvania Infantry, Company F, first commanded by Capt.
 John W. Feight.
-His first stop was at Harrisburg, PA, where he enlisted and received the rank of sergeant.

 While in battle at Cedar Creek, VA on Oct.
-19, 1864, John received a gunshot wound in the right arm, between the elbor and the shoulder.
+19, 1864, John received a gunshot wound in the right arm, between the elbow and the shoulder.
 Capt.
 Martin S. Bortz, now commanding Company F, saw him go down.
-The limb was so badly damaged that it was amputated.
-He was sent for additional treatment to the U.S. Army Hospital in Philadelphia at the corner of 24th and South Streets.
+The limb was so badly damaged that it had to be amputated.
+John was sent away for additional treatment to the U.S. Army Hospital in Philadelphia, located at the corner of 24th and South Streets.

 He received his discharge in Philadelphia on March 4, 1865, having served for two years, six months and 12 days.

 Just a week later, on March 11, 1865, as the war was winding down, he filed to receive a pension from the U.S. War Department, and it was awarded.
 [Invalid App. #63.124 - Cert. #40.141] He received monthly checks for the remainder of his life.
 From 1865 to 1874, the amount of each month's check was $8.
 By 1889, it had increased to $45 monthly.

 After the war's end, the Gellers lived for four decades in New Buena Vista and Juniata, Bedford County.
 A lump formed at the end of the stump, "as large as a hulled black walnut, wrote a military surgeon.
 He obtained an artificial limb, but, the doctor wrote, "He could not wear it half a day because it caused too much pain."